BladeZhenLei/Homepage/README.md

 <br/>
 ...
 <br/>
-for some conjectures I made.
+for some conjectures I have made.
 <br/>

 Also see